 North London Villages

 Hampstead in North London has lovely urban lanes to explore with enviable period houses and pubs.
-Plus it has Hampstead Heath, 800 acres of woodland and meadows with swimming ponds too.
+Plus it has Hampstead Heath, 800 acres of woodland and meadows with swimming ponds and wonderful views from Parliament Hill.

 On the other side of the Heath is Highgate Village where you’ll find pretty historic buildings, lovely Waterlow Park and Highgate Cemetery, the resting place of Karl Marx.